SlowpokeVG/DragonEngine-LUT-Tools/README.md

 # 2. Apply LUTs to the specific screenshot without any LUTs:

-LexusLUTApplier.js 'folder with PNG LUT files' 'screenshot'
+LexusLUTApplier.exe 'folder with PNG LUT files' 'screenshot'